Monitor Windows printer information

 - Port.
 Information on printer ports installed on the system and when they get added or removed.

 Both full instances of the Splunk platform and universal forwarders support local collection of printer subsystem information.
-If you use Splunk Cloud and want to monitor printer subsystem information, use the universal forwarder to ingest the information and forward it to your Splunk Cloud deployment.
+If you use Splunk Cloud Platform and want to monitor printer subsystem information, use the universal forwarder to ingest the information and forward it to your Splunk Cloud Platform deployment.

 The printer monitor input runs as a process called splunk-winprintmon.exe.
 This process runs once for every input you define at the interval you specify in the input.
 You can configure printer subsystem monitoring using Splunk Web or the inputs.conf configuration file.